neitanod/forceutf8/README.md

     Fédération Camerounaise de Football
     Fédération Camerounaise de Football

-Options:
+Flags:
 ========
 By default, `Encoding::fixUTF8` will use the `Encoding::WITHOUT_ICONV` flag, signalling that iconv should not be used to fix garbled UTF8 strings.

-This class also provides options for iconv processing, such as `Encoding::ICONV_TRANSLIT` and `Encoding::ICONV_IGNORE` to enable these flags when the iconv class is utilized.
+This class also provides flags for iconv processing, such as `Encoding::ICONV_TRANSLIT` and `Encoding::ICONV_IGNORE` to enable these flags when the iconv class is utilized.
 The functionality of such flags are documented in the [PHP iconv documentation](http://php.net/manual/en/function.iconv.php).

 Examples: